pjireland/RichmondGroceryStores/README.md

 4. Map the distance to the grocery stores

     * If desired, the variables near the top of the `./scripts/map_distance_to_stores.py` file can be modified to alter how the maps are drawn.
-    * The command `python scripts/map_distance_to_stores.py` should then be run in the top level of the cloned repository:
+    * The command `python scripts/map_distance_to_stores.py` should then be run in the top level of the cloned repository.

     * The resulting map will be placed within the `results` directory under the filename `distance_to_stores.html`.